luckie/best_in_place/README.md

 You can automatize this installation by doing

     rails g best_in_place:setup

+If you want to use jQuery UI datepickers, you should also install and load jquery-ui.js as well as your preferred jquery-ui CSS file and associated assets.

 Finally, as for Rails 3.1, just add a binding to prepare all best in place fields when the document is ready: